telenord/d_laravel/README.md

 	make update-downloaded-dependencies

+	or

+	make update-downloaded-dependencies-production

-it will search for updated packages for composer/npm/bower and install them
+it will search for updated packages for composer/npm/bower and install them as well will update lock/json files

 Mailcatcher integration